 In any case, the actively serving Janissaries, whose numbers initially started from just 8,000 in the late 15th century – which was probably only ten percent of the overall Ottoman army.
 Their numbers crossed 20,000 by the late 16th century and peaked at 67,000 in circa 1699 AD.

-They were mainly divided into three groups – the largest Cemaat (or ‘assembly’) – who served as frontier troops and comprised 101 ortas (divisions), the Bölük (or ‘division’) – who served as the Sultan’s personal bodyguard, and comprised 61 or 62 ortas, and finally the Seymen – who served as smaller guard units (34 ortas, each with 70 men) armed with matchlock guns and swords.
+They were mainly divided into three groups – the largest Cemaat (or ‘assembly’) – which served as frontier troops and comprised 101 ortas (divisions), the Bölük (or ‘division’) – who served as Sultan’s personal bodyguard and comprised 61 or 62 ortas, and finally the Seymen – who served as smaller guard units (34 ortas, each with 70 men) armed with matchlock guns and swords.